veit/python-basics-tutorial/docs/appendix/checks.rst

 :doc:`/oop/methods`
 -------------------

-* Write a class method that is similar to :func:`circumferences`, but returns the total area of all circles.
+* Write a class method that is similar to :func:`perimeters`, but returns the total area of all circles.

   .. code-block:: python